nzge/nzge.github.io/projects/input-peripherals.md

 Modifications on existing components to improve sound and feel.
 Modding as an idea rose in popularity around 2020-22.
 In more recent times, most mods, specifically ones that add foam/dampeners, are often rejected as a cheap/shoddy remedy to the many pitfalls of a poor design or keyboard configuration.
 People are returning to a more purist approach to keyboard builds by perfecting the basics (little to no foam, properly tuned stabilizers)

-##### Switch Mods
+**Switch Mods**

-**Lube**: Not so much a mod as lubrication is standard procedure, and many switches come pre-lubed.
+- *Lube*: Not so much a mod as lubrication is standard procedure, and many switches come pre-lubed.
 However, people do prefer to lube their own switches.
 Common lube choices include Krytox 205G0 (thicker, for linear switches), Tribosys 3203 (thinner, for tactile switches), or a proprietary blend of lubes.

-**Spring swap**: stock springs can be substituted for aftermarket options, greatly impacting key feel.
+- *Spring swap*: stock springs can be substituted for aftermarket options, greatly impacting key feel.
 Springs can vary in length, actuation force (g), and number of stages (some springs have 2 stages, creating a staged actuation curve).
 Common spring manufacturers include SPRiT, TX, and Geon.

-**Switch Films**: Switch films are sandwhiched between the top and bottom housing of a switch to reduce housing wobble/vibration.
+- *Switch Films*: Switch films are sandwhiched between the top and bottom housing of a switch to reduce housing wobble/vibration.

-**"Broken-in"**: Switches can be preemptively pressed for tens of thousands of keystrokes before being sold, to physically smoothen the switch mechanical friction (like how a river stream smoothens river rocks).
+ -*"Broken-in"*: Switches can be preemptively pressed for tens of thousands of keystrokes before being sold, to physically smoothen the switch mechanical friction (like how a river stream smoothens river rocks).

-**Switch pads**: Poron pads that are placed between the PCB and the switch to reduce key wobble.
+- *Switch pads*: Poron pads that are placed between the PCB and the switch to reduce key wobble.
 Switch pads are a less popular mod that came as a biproduct of the foam craze that seeks to dampen and deepen a keyboard's sound signature by any means necessary.

-##### Stabilizer Mods
+**Stabilizer Mods**
 - Holee
 - Band-Aid

-##### Case Mods
+**Case Mods**
 - Forcebreak
 - Tempest Mod
 - Gasket
 - Silicone

 ### Firmware

 #### [QMK](https://qmk.fm/)
 [My fork of QMK](https://github.com/nzge/qmk_firmware)
 Quantum Mechanical Keyboard (QMK) firmware is an improved version of the TMK firmware made by Hasu, with improved programmability and microcontroller compatibility.
 VIA builds upon QMK by offering a GUI with simplified/graphical layout firmware configuration and additional features such as plug and play (no flashing), RGB controls, switch tester, etc.
 QMK is general suitable for wired keyboard designs that employ Atmel AVR and ARM architecture. https://www.reddit.com/r/MechanicalKeyboards/comments/hjh61v/what_is_qmk/

 #### [ZMK](https://zmk.dev/)
 [My fork of ZMK](https://github.com/nzge/zmk-config)
 ZMK Firmware is an open source (MIT) keyboard firmware built on the Zephyr™ Project Real Time Operating System (RTOS).
 ZMK's goal is to provide a modern and powerful firmware that is designed for power-efficiency, flexibility, and broad hardware support.